-Some grisms (e.g., GRIS_300V) are subject to second order contamination unless they are used with an order separation filter (e.g., GG435).
-The pipeline will limit the wavelength range of the reduced spectra to the range not affected by the overlap if the filter was not used.
-The user can change the wavelength range in the interactive window of the fors_calib actor, by editing the startwavelength and/or endwavelength values of the file classified as "GRISM_TABLE", or by specifying these parameters on the command line.
+Some low-resolution grisms (e.g., GRIS_300V) are subject to second order contamination, even if used with an order separation filter (e.g., GG435).
+The pipeline will limit the wavelength range of the reduced spectra to the range not affected by the second order contamination (=twice the bluest wavelength present in the observed data).